 We have exposure to natural catastrophes around the world.
-We manage our exposure to catastrophes using a combination of industry third-party models, CATM[®], underwriting judgment and purchases of outwards reinsurance and/or derivative instruments.
+We manage our exposure to catastrophes using a combination of industry third-party models, Endurance's and our Manager's proprietary models, underwriting judgment and purchases of outwards reinsurance and/or derivative instruments.

-The Manager's multi-tiered risk management approach focuses on tracking exposed contract limits, estimating the potential impact of a single event and simulating our yearly operating result to reflect an aggregation of modeled underwriting risks.
+The Manager's multi-tiered risk management approach focuses on tracking exposed contract limits and estimating the potential impact of a single event.
 See "Natural Catastrophe Risk Management" contained in Item 7 herein.